-Senate Republicans complain of disarray in healthcare effort
+Senate Republicans complain of chaos in healthcare effort

 McCain, a Republican known for his feisty independence, tweeted, "... unfortunately for my sparring partners in Congress, I'll be back soon, so stand-by!"

+Senator Rob Portman, one of the undecideds on the healthcare bill, called the proposal "progress."
+But Collins said she had not heard a Medicaid proposal that would tempt her to vote yes.

+Republicans say Obamacare is a costly intrusion into the healthcare system, but the party is divided between moderates concerned the Senate bill would eliminate insurance for millions of low-income Americans and conservatives who want to see even deeper cuts.

-McConnell revealed little of his next steps but said Republicans were not giving up on their efforts to overhaul Obamacare.
+McConnell revealed little of his next steps but said Republicans were not giving up.
+"The fight to move beyond the status quo of Obamacare was certainly never going to be easy," he told the Senate on Thursday.

 The dramatic week at Congress and in the White House was taking its toll.